-Comfort cares after your surgery To help keep you comfortable your nurse will give you bed washes, linen changes and move you around in the bed regularly.
-Medications are available for the relief of nausea and vomiting.
-You will be given mouthwashes and ice to suck while you are not eating or drinking.
-You will be reminded about and assisted with deep breathing exercises.
-These should be performed every hour while you are awake.
 Food and fluids After your surgery your food and fluid intake will be increased as your bowel function returns to normal.
 Resumption of a full diet will be gradual starting with sips and progressing to light meals over a day or so.
 It is important to eat a balanced diet and chew thoroughly and eat slowly.
 If you have any special dietary needs, a dietician will be involved to assist in your recovery.
 Mobility You will usually be up in a chair for a short time and assisted to walk a short distance within a day or two of your surgery.
 Your level of activity will increase as you recover.

-Removal of drips and drains Intravenous fluid This is removed when you are drinking normally.
-The leur (plastic tube) is removed when you no longer require intravenous medications.
+This is removed when you are drinking normally.
+The leur (plastic tube) is removed when you are no longer requiring intravenous medications.
 Wound drain This is removed when the amount of drainage is minimal and the operation area is healing.
-Urinary catheter This is usually removed a few days after surgery when close monitoring of urine output is not so critical.
-Sutures (stitches or staples) Sutures are usually removed seven to ten days after surgery.
+Urinary catheter The urinary catheter is usually removed a few days after surgery when close monitoring of your urine output is not so critical and your epidural (if present) has been removed.
+Sutures (stitches or staples) For this surgery, most suture material used is dissolvable and does not require removal.
+However, if non-dissolving suture material has been used, this will need to be removed approximately seven to ten days after surgery.
 If you are not going to be in hospital at this time, you will be given a date for you to arrange for your GP or practice nurse to remove them.
-Stent If you have a stent you will receive an appointment to attend the Urology Outpatient Department after discharge so that it can be removed.
-The removal is done under local anaesthetic with a flexible telescope that is passed up the urethra to the bladder so that the end of the stent can be grasped.
-If you have not received a stent removal appointment date within one month of discharge, please contact the Stent Register Administrator via the Urology Outpatient Department.
-If you are unsure whether you have a stent in place, please check with your nurse prior to discharge.
-Discharge Advice - Try to maintain a fluid intake of one to two litres per day. - See your GP promptly if you experience chills, fever or pain in your bladder or back, or your urine is cloudy and offensive smelling.
+Discharge Advice Even though one kidney functions as well as two, you may be advised to take some precautions to protect the remaining kidney.
+These precautions include: - Increase your amount of exercise as tolerated. - Aim for a fluid intake of one to two litres a day. - Have regular visits to your GP to monitor your blood pressure and have blood tests. - See your GP promptly if you experience chills, fever or pain in your bladder or back, or your urine is cloudy and offensive smelling.
 These symptoms may be indicative of a urinary tract infection and require treatment. - The majority of wound strength is reached within the first six weeks after surgery so it is important to avoid strenuous activity, heavy lifting and straining during this period.
-This includes such things as contact sports, mowing lawns, gardening, vacuuming and lifting heavy washing baskets. - Sexual activity may be resumed after six weeks or when you feel comfortable to do so. - Your hospital doctor will provide your first sickness benefit certificate/medical certificate and will advise you when you are able to return to work.
+This includes such things as contact sports, mowing lawns, gardening, vacuuming and lifting heavy washing baskets. - Sexual activity may be resumed after six weeks or when you feel comfortable to do so. - Your hospital doctor will provide your first sickness benefit certificate/medical certificate and will advise you when to return to work.
 Follow-up Discharge letter You and your GP will receive a copy of a letter outlining the treatment you received during your hospital stay.
 This will be posted to you if it is not completed by the time you leave hospital.
-GP (Family doctor) When you are discharged from hospital you will be under the care of your GP who will look after your general health and monitor your progress.
-Outpatients appointments You will receive an appointment to be seen in Urology Outpatients Clinic approximately three months after your surgery to check that the ureteropelvic junction repair has been successful.
+GP When you are discharged from hospital you will be under the care of your GP who will look after your general health and monitor your progress.
+Outpatients appointments You will receive an appointment for Urology Outpatients approximately six weeks after discharge.
+This will be posted to you.